NiclO1337/pp2-playtime/README.md

 ### The header

-This header is displayed consistently throughout navigating the games pages.
-It was designed with the intent of making the users first initial reaction to be "This is a bit silly".
-An aggressively named title together with a playful font and icons achives this.
+This header is displayed consistently throughout navigating the game pages.
+It was designed with the intent of making the user's first initial reaction be "This is a bit silly".
+An aggressively named title together with a playful font and icons achieves this.

 <details><summary>Screenshot of the header</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696931095/feature-header_g9nunr.jpg" alt="Picture of the header" width="300"/></p> </details>

 ### Meet Arnold!

-One of the main features of the webpage is the amusing computer based player, Arnold.
+One of the main features of the webpage is the amusing computer-based player, Arnold.
 He has a fun and sassy personality.
-He is over-confident in his abilities to win in this game and is a self proclaimed expert in everything.
-He is not a gracious winner and a very sore looser.
+He is over-confident in his abilities to win in this game and is a self-proclaimed expert in everything.
+He is not a gracious winner and a very sore loser.

-Either user is amused by Arnold and will have a better user experience because of him.
-Or user it not amused by Arnold and will then get greater satisfaction from beating him in the game.
+Either the user is amused by Arnold and will have a better user experience because of him.
+Or the user is not amused by Arnold and will then get greater satisfaction from beating him in the game.

 <details><summary>Screenshot of meeting Arnold</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696930327/feature-arnold_jh1mdw.jpg" alt="Picture of Arnold" width="300"/></p> </details>

 ### The introduction screen

-The introduction screen is where user meets Arnold and gets information about the game and how to play it.
+The introduction screen is where the user meets Arnold and gets information about the game and how to play it.
 User can change the color theme and is also required to enter a name, this makes it a more personalized experience.

 <details><summary>Screenshot of the introduction screen</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696932188/feature-introduction_bnfghq.jpg" alt="Picture of the introduction screen" width="500"/></p> </details>

 ### The game screen

 The game screen is where the main game is played.
-It has a simple layout with 3 game buttons, place for image to be displayed, each players name and current score.
-Default image is replaced when user makes their choice.
+It has a simple layout with 3 game buttons, a place for images to be displayed, each player's name, and current score.
+The default image is replaced when the user makes their choice.

 <details><summary>Screenshot of the game screen</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696932843/feature-game-screen_s0jfny.png" alt="Picture of the game screen" width="500"/></p> </details>

 ### The result screen

 The result screen shows images of the players (comedic image to represent the user) and the final score.
-Winner is stated and a final message from Arnold is displayed.
-His message is braggy if he wins and sassy if he looses.
-Player can now choose to play again.
+The winner is stated and a final message from Arnold is displayed.
+His message is braggy if he wins and sassy if he loses.
+Players can now choose to play again.

 <details><summary>Screenshot of the result screen</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696935235/feature-result-screen_jhzajs.jpg" alt="Picture of the result screen" width="500"/></p> </details>

 ### The footer

 The footer is present on all pages.
-The user can get a reminder about the rules of the game, learn a little more about Arnold and also can choose to reset game back to home screen.
+The user can get a reminder about the rules of the game, learn a little more about Arnold, and also choose to reset the game back to the home screen.

 <details><summary>Screenshot of the footer</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696950243/feature-footer_wyenoy.jpg" alt="Picture of the footer" width="500"/></p> </details>

 ### Smooth transitions

 Page features smooth and slow transitions throughout the page.
-This is to to create a calm and relaxed experience.
+This is to create a calm and relaxed experience.
-Only feature which displays instantly is when the game hands are revealed, they are revealed on a random timer to build suspense and excitement.
+The only feature which displays instantly is when the game hands are revealed, they are revealed on a random timer to build suspense and excitement.

 ## Future features
 - Add game sounds and music
 - Build more games
-- Add login feature so players can save scores
+- Add a login feature so players can save scores

 ## Technologies used